quasarframework/quasar/docs/src/pages/options/platform-detection.md

 :::

 ## Note about SSR
 When building for SSR, use only the `$q.platform` form.
-If you need to use the `import { Platform } from 'quasar'` (when on server-side), then you'll need to do it like this:
+Alternatively, when on server-side, this is an example of how you can use it:

 ```js
 import { Platform } from 'quasar'